 FedRAMP is a standardized approach for assessing, monitoring, and authorizing cloud computing products and service.
-DocuSign has an initial Authorization to Operate sponsored by the Federal Communications Commission (FCC) and is listed on the FedRAMP marketplace with a Government Community Cloud deployment model.
+DocuSign has agency sponsorship by the Federal Communications Commission (FCC) and is listed as “In Process” on the FedRAMP marketplace with a Government Community Cloud deployment model.
 To date, DocuSign is the only Digital Transaction Management (DTM) solution listed on the FedRAMP marketplace.

 FISC (The Center for Financial Industry Information Systems)